Asian markets lower after Wall St record, China trade growth

 The U.S. government is due to report inflation this week.
 Investors are watching price rises amid fears stronger inflationary pressures might prompt the Federal Reserve and other central banks to pull back stimulus that is boosting stock prices.

-Also this week, China’s ruling Communist Party holds a plenary session, or full meeting of its leaders, military leaders and provincial party bosses.
-It is the sixth plenum during the latest five-year political cycle that runs through next year.
+Also this week, China’s ruling Communist Party holds its sixth full leadership meeting of the latest five-year political cycle that runs through 2022.

 The sixth plenum usually focuses on ideology and party affairs instead of the economy.
 However, investors also hope for possible updates on policy toward technology and other industries after data security and anti-monopoly crackdowns on Chinese tech giants that began late last year wiped more than $1 trillion off their total stock market values.